 In order to investigate the effectiveness of these strategies, generic policies were trained and then tested in both subdomains.
 In all cases the training data consisted of an equal number of restaurant and hotel dialogues.
 In addition, in-domain policies were trained as a reference.
 Training and testing was performed on an agendabased simulated user operating on the dialogue act level [17, 18].
 The reward function allocates -1 at each turn to encourage shorter dialogues, plus 20 at the end of each successful dialogue.
 The user simulator includes an error generator and this was set to generate incorrect user inputs 15% of time.
 For each condition, 10 policies were trained using different random seeds using differing numbers of training dialogues.
 Each policy is then evaluated using 1000 dialogues on each subdomain.
-The overall average reward, success rate and number of turns is given in Table 2 together with a 95% confidence interval.
+The overall average reward, success rate and number of turns is given in Table 2.
+Bold values are statistically significant compared to non-bold values in the same group using an unpaired t-test with p < 0.01.
+The only exception are the policies trained with 50000 dialogues which are compared to the policies trained on 5000 dialogues.
 The most important measure is the average reward, since the policies are trained to maximise this.

-There are two important conclusions to be drawn from these results.
-First, all generic policies perform better than the in-domain policies trained only on the data available for that subdomain (i.e. half of the training data available for the generic policy in this case)
+There are several important conclusions to be drawn from these results.
+First, all generic policies perform better than the in-domain policies trained only on the data available for that subdomain (i.e. half of the training data available for the generic policy in this case).
+Secondly, the policies using abstract slots provide the best overall performance, especially when training data is very limited.
+Thirdly, and somewhat surprisingly, the abstract generic policy yields better results than the in-domain policy even when the total amount of training data is the same.
+It may be that when limited data is avail-

 Table 2.
 Comparison of strategies for training generic policies.
 Indomain performance is measured in terms of reward, success rate and the average number of turns per dialog.
-Results are given with a 95% confidence interval
+Results are given with one standard error.